Kryha/zk-states/README.md

 ### `useZKStore`

 Allows you to access the state from a React component.
+Take a look at [Zustand's documentation](https://github.com/pmndrs/zustand#then-bind-your-components-and-thats-it) for usage examples.

 ### `useInitZKStore`